catroot0/NeuroGuard/readme.md

 # NeuroGuard

-A Discord moderation bot designed to help servers to avoid predators. by adding a verify system that looks through the user's server list for any NSFW (porn, condo, etc) server. if found any. ban them
+**NeuroGuard** is a Discord moderation bot designed to help servers protect their communities from predators.
+It uses a user verification system that scans a user's server list for any NSFW servers (porn, condom-related, etc.).
+If such servers are detected, the bot automatically bans the user.

-> **WARNING:** This bot is designed to be self-hosted, it means in order to use the bot you have to go though a installation and configurations process.
+> **⚠️ WARNING:** This bot is self-hosted.
+You must complete the installation and configuration process to use it.

+---

 ## Features

 - **User verification via Discord OAuth2**
-- **Detection and automatic banning of users in NSFW guilds**
+- **Detection and automatic banning of users found in NSFW guilds**
 - **Persistent guild configurations stored in Firebase Realtime Database**
-- **Slash command support with automatic command registration**
+- **Slash command support with automatic registration**
-- **Persistent guild configurations stored in Firebase Realtime Database**
+- **Lightweight and easy to customize**

+---

-## Installation And Configurations
+## Installation & Configuration

 ### Prerequisites

 - Node.js (v14 or higher)
-- A VPS (virtual private server)
+- A VPS (Virtual Private Server)
-- A Domain (.com, .net, .top, etc)
+- A domain name (e.g., `.com`, `.net`, `.top`)

+---

 ### Installation Steps

+### Installation Steps

-1. **Clone the Repository**:
+1. **Clone the Repository:**

 ```bash
 git clone https://github.com/drowningdev/NeuroGuard.git